ChiliLabs/test-tasks/frontend_developer.md

   - It should display product: name, price, category and description

 ### Requirements:
-- Project should be written in Typescript
+- Project should be written in Typescript and React.js
 - All pages should have responsive designs - looking good both on desktop and mobile

 ### Bonus points: